 Students planning to proceed to a professional program, graduate school or seminary are encouraged to acquire the BA degree with a major in Biblical Studies and Theology, English, History and Global Studies, Philosophy or Psychology.
 Those planning on acquiring a Bachelor of Education degree should major in a teachable subject (e.g., English or History).
 Those planning to specialize in counselling should consider majoring in Psychology.
 Students may also major in Human Services; this is a four-year conjoint program which enables a student to earn a BA degree from Tyndale, plus a Diploma in either Early Childhood Education or Social Service Work from Seneca College, all in four years of full-time study.
-Human Services is also offered in Modular format.
 Those students planning to pursue a pastoral/preaching ministry might well decide to do an honours degree in Biblical Studies and Theology with concentrated studies in the biblical languages.